petedillo/gameserver-agent/README.md

 - Node.js 16 or higher
 - PalWorld dedicated server installed and configured as a systemd service
-- Sudo access for systemctl commands
+- User permissions to run systemctl commands for the palserver service

 ## Installation